Troubleshooting bed adhesion and first-layer problems¶

 Causes of poor bed adhesion and first-layer problems¶

-Assuming you have no fundamentsl hardware problems, there are common challenges that you need to master.
-These are:
+Assuming you have no fundamentsl hardware problems, there are two challenges you must master to get consistently good prints:

 A dirty print surface.
-The PEI print surface works amazingly well, but must be kept clean.
+The Prusa PEI print surfaces work amazingly well, but must be kept clean.
 Very clean.
 Once your printer is initially calibrated, most print shifting and adhesion issues can be resolved with regular cleaning.
-It doesn’t take much to foul a PEI print surface.
-A few stray fingerprints, grease or hand lotion can cause havoc with adhesion.
+It doesn’t take more than an errant fingerprint, a spot of grease, or some hand lotion on the filament to foul the PEI print surface.

 Let’s take a look at these two topics in more detail.